The Downtown Austin Condo Market FAQ

 Here are the building-by-building statistics:

-Fee by Building – - – - - $ per foot, per month (subject to change)
+Condo Fees by Building ($ per foot, per month, subject to change)

 Barton Place……………. $0.38